LNP-BP/LNPBPs/lnpbp-0046.md

 occupied by hardering flag (see BIP-32).
 We start with the second most significant channel bit to make it easy visually compare index with channel id without any bit shifts.

+### Use of unhardeded derivation between basepoints

+Each channel is derived with hardened derivation, which allows to separate node from channels: if a node-level extended public – or even extended private key is leaked, it still be impossible to guess from the key information which channels ere created or closed with that node.
+From the other hand, if one needs to disclose the full information about the channel transaction it will be sufficient to have a single extended public key for **channel basepoint** to derive all other public keys any channel transaction.

 ## Reference implementation